 Stitch the seam with either a small zig zag or lightning stitch.
 Topstitch from the right side through the body fabric and the seam allowances.

-3a 3 step zig zag
+a) 3 step zig zag

-3b Twin needle
+b) Twin needle

 On the wrong side you can trim the seam allowances close to the stitching.

-Finishing waists and edges
+Finishing Waists and Edges

-I use elastic to stop the edges from over stretching.
 There are 4 main types of elastic: